Last Updated: September, 2014

 4 courses selected in consultation with an American Studies advisor

-The Qualifying Exam: All students going on for the PhD—including students admitted into the graduate PhD program with an MA in a field other than American Studies—must take a two‐hour oral qualifying exam.
-In consultation with an American Studies advisor, each student develops a list of 12‐15 key works for the study of American culture; he or she will be examined upon that list.
+The Qualifying Exam: All students going on for the PhD— including students admitted into the graduate PhD program with an MA in a field other than American Studies— must take a two‐hour oral qualifying exam.
+In consultation with an American Studies advisor, each student develops a list of 12‐15 key works for the study of American culture; the student will be examined upon that list.
 In developing this list, the student will need to answer the following: 1) Explain the theme, concept, or idea that informs your choice of materials for this exam.
-2) Which disciplinary perspectives (at least three) and/or theoretical positions are involved in this choice of materials?
+2) Which disciplinary perspectives (at least two) and/or theoretical positions are involved in this choice of materials?
 3) What 12‐15 authors, works, studies, or artifacts are involved in this exam?
-After the advisor approves the list, and at least four weeks prior to the exam, the list must be submitted (through the director of American Studies) to the American Studies Advisory Committee for approval.
-The student will have the option of preparing a written opening statement of no more than three pages to be presented to the examining committee two weeks prior to the exam.
-The examining committee will consist of four members, one the student’s advisor, at least one from the American Studies Advisory Committee, and two others—who may be from other departments where relevant to the student’s interests—chosen in consultation with the student’s advisor and the director of American Studies.
+After the advisor approves the list, and at least two weeks prior to the exam, the list must be submitted to the Director of American Studies.
+The student will also prepare a written opening statement of no more than three pages to be presented to the examining committee two weeks prior to the exam.
+The examining committee will consist of three members, one the student’s advisor, and two others—who may be from other departments where relevant to the student’s interests— chosen in consultation with the student’s advisor and the director of American Studies.
 It is expected that the qualifying exam will be taken no later than the fourth semester in residence (or the second semester in residence for students admitted with an MA in a field other than American Studies).
 Passing this exam qualifies a student for work as a PhD candidate in American Studies.

-Coursework should provide the student with some depth in three fields of study and prepare the student for the dissertation: 2 courses in each of 3 fields of study, one of which will be American literature, and the other two chosen in consultation with an American Studies advisor.
-(Students entering with an MA degree in a field other than American Studies may count “Major Texts for the Study of American Culture” [791A] and “Methods for the Study of American Culture” [791B] among these six required courses.)
+Coursework should provide the student with some depth in two fields of study and prepare the student for the dissertation: 3 courses in each of 2 fields of study, one of which will be American literature, and the other chosen in consultation with an American Studies advisor.
+(Students entering with an MA degree in a field other than American Studies must take “Major Texts for the Study of American Culture” [791A] and “Methods for the Study of American Culture” [791B], but may count them among these six required courses.)

-The Comprehensive Exam: PhD candidates in American Studies will take their comprehensive examinations upon completion of at least six courses beyond the qualifying examination.
-Students will be examined in two fields: 1) a field primarily within American literature (e.g., American women writers, African‐American novels, American literary realism); 2) an area of special interest designed to lead to a dissertation topic (i.e., documentary writing and photography in the 1930s, or representations of space in literature, architecture, and environmental psychology, 1890‐1930).
-The first field requires depth in the content and analytical tools of literary studies; the second requires the demonstration of expertise in the student's own interdisciplinary and research skills.
-In both fields, students are expected to demonstrate breadth of familiarity with texts and ideas, authority and imagination in interdisciplinary thinking, and progress toward completion of the PhD degree.
+PhD candidates in American Studies will take their comprehensive/two-area examinations upon completion of at least six courses beyond the qualifying examination.
+Students will be examined in two areas: 1) an area primarily within American literature (e.g., American women writers, African‐American novels, American literary realism); 2) an area of special interest designed to lead to a dissertation topic (i.e., documentary writing and photography in the 1930s, or representations of space in literature, architecture, and environmental psychology, 1890‐1930).
+One or both of the areas should deal, at least in part, with an aspect of American literary studies.
+In both areas, students are expected to demonstrate breadth of familiarity with texts and ideas, authority and imagination in interdisciplinary thinking, and progress toward completion of the PhD degree.

-For each field, students, working with an advisor, will generate a list of approximately 30 texts—primary and secondary—and will write an essay, approximately 15 pages long, that defines the field of interest, considers the pertinent methodologies, identifies the important issues, and takes stands on those issues.
-At least two weeks prior to the exam, the essays and bibliographies will be distributed to all members of the examining committee and will be subject to approval by the committee members.
+For each area, students, working with an advisor, will generate a list of approximately 30 texts— primary and secondary—and will write an essay, approximately 15-20 pages long, that defines the field of interest, considers the pertinent methodologies, identifies the important issues, and takes stands on those issues.
+At least three weeks prior to the exam, the essays and bibliographies will be distributed to all members of the examining committee and will be subject to approval by the committee members.
 The essays and the bibliographies will constitute the basis of the examination.
-The essay and the bibliography for the special interest area should demonstrate its interdisciplinarity by including in its approach methodologies and texts from two or more disciplines other than literary studies (e. g., history, media studies, political theory, sociology, anthropology, etc.).
+The essay and the bibliography for the areas should demonstrate interdisciplinarity by including in its approach methodologies and texts from one or more disciplines other than literary studies (e. g., history, media studies, political theory, sociology, anthropology, etc.).